algo7/homelab_ansible/roles/minio/note.md

 # Enter the secret key
 ```

-You will have to restart your cluster after this.

-# Sync the ElasticSearch Keystore to the other Elastic Search Master Nodes
+# Reload Secure Settings on All Elastic Search Master Nodes
 ```bash
 # Go to the Kibana Console
 # Run the following command